erichowey/nanp-number-formatter/README.md

 # Format a NANP Phone Number

-This utility take a NANP (North American Numbering Plan) phone number, parses it and returns the number in a variety of formats.
+This utility takes a NANP (North American Numbering Plan) phone number, parses it and returns the number in a variety of formats.

 ## Install
 You can install this package via composer